valryon/valryon.github.io/_posts/2014-01-29-the-killing-coconut-1gam.md

 Here's my production.
 It's still rough, graphics are ripped from a pack and an older project, there is no end... but it's kinda fun!

+It has been made in 2 full days.

 It was made with Unity3D using all the new [2D features](http://pixelnest.io/tutorials/2d-game-unity/).

 # The game